MicroEJ/docs/SDKUserGuide/mmm.rst

   .. note::

-  	  The verbose mode must be enabled:
+  	  The activation of the verbose mode depends on how the resolution has been launched:

      - if the error occurs during workspace resolution, configure the verbose mode of :ref:`resolution logs <resolution_logs>`,
      - if the error occurs while building a module from workspace, check the verbose mode option in :ref:`preferences page  <mmm_preferences_page>`,